Tri-County Board of Recovery and Mental Health Services

 937.335.7727

 To help focus the Board of Directors, staff, and community partners in advancing the mission, the Tri-County Board develops long-range strategic plans.
 Input for the plan comes from community surveys, coalitions, clients, families, provider agencies and other partners.
 The Strategic Plan is a working, living document, subject to change as needs, funding and opportunities arise.
-In 2022 the Board contracted with OnPointe Strategic Insights and Illuminology to research, catalog and analyze potential inequities in the Tri-County Board's mental health and addictions service area.
-The Report to the Board and the associated research findings inform the Board's strategic planning activities.
-The Board's Three-Year Strategic Plan 2023-2025 below was adopted September 20 2023.
+The Board's Three-Year Strategic Plan 2026-2028 was adopted April 21 2026.

 1. Enhance Prevention Across the Lifespan

-The Tri-County Board will encourage and support programs, services, community coalitions and other partners to promote mental wellness and healthy lifestyles to prevent illness, addiction and crisis with particular focus on children and adolescents as identified in the Board’s Behavioral Health Community Plan, as well as Adults and Older adults.
+The Tri-County Board will encourage and support programs, services, community coalitions and other partners to promote mental wellness and healthy lifestyles to prevent illness, addiction, social isolation, and crisis across the lifespan, with emphasis on youth and youth-led prevention throughout the Board’s service area.

 2. Enhance Access to Services